beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 * Understand whats lists are
 * Understand references versus values
-* Access individual elements in a list
+* Access individual elements and slices in a list
 * Iterate over lists with `for`
 * Use common lists built-in functions
-* Construct new empty lists of fixed value
+* Construct new empty lists of repeating fixed values
 * Construct new lists with list comprehensions
 * Construct and use lists of lists (2D lists)